q2ebanking/boa-constrictor/README.md

 As a result, Boa Constrictor enables significant **code reusability**.
 You can write a common interaction, locator, or request one time and use it repeatedly.
-You will probably write less code with Boa Constrictor than with the Page Object Pattern or raw calls.
+You will probably write less code with Boa Constrictor than with page objects or raw calls.
 Plus, all Screenplay interactions will include their safety steps, making automation more **robust**.

 Furthermore, the Screenplay Pattern handles scope using **dependency injection**.